← Back to Articles

 Testing frontend code

 For React applications, testing libraries like React Testing Library make it easy to test components.
 You render components, query for elements, and simulate user interactions.
-The library encourages testing from a user's perspective rather than testing implementation details.
+The library encourages testing from a users perspective rather than testing implementation details.

 Focus on testing behavior, not implementation.
 Test that clicking a button does what the user expects, not that a specific function was called.
 This makes tests more resilient to refactoring.

 Mock external dependencies like API calls.
-You don't want your tests to make real API calls—they should be fast and independent.
+You dont want your tests to make real API calls—they should be fast and independent.
 Use mocking libraries to simulate API responses.

 Testing backend code